Fill out the form to get more information about the Fullstack Academy bootcamp of your choice.

 Front-End Skills

-The primary front-end languages are HTML, CSS, and JavaScript.
-To start learning, sign up for Fullstack Academy’s free online Intro to Coding course.
+HTML, CSS, and JavaScript are the primary front-end languages.
+Sign up for Fullstack Academy’s free online Intro to Coding course to start learning.

 In tandem with these three pillars of front-end development, many programmers will employ a variety of frameworks and libraries to make it easier to write and organize their front-end code.
 These add-ons to HTML, CSS, and JavaScript aim to make development faster and more structured.